 By Derrek Smith

-Derrek Smith is Director of Law School Communications for Samford University's Cumberland School of Law.
+Derrek Smith is director of communication for Cumberland School of Law.